Skip to main content

 3. Collections - Organize objects into hierarchies (layers, levels, categories)

-4. Root Collection - The top-level container that holds Collections, Proxies, and Info
+4. Root Collection - The top-level container that holds Collections, Proxies, Info, and the closures table

 5. Proxies - Encode relationships between objects and shared resources (materials, levels, groups)